lastmjs/zwitterion/README.md

 # Zwitterion

 Super simple development server with built-in support for TypeScript files.
-Get rid of the complicated build process!
+Zwitterion gets rid of the complicated build process, while still allowing you to use all of TypeScript and many future ES features, including ES6 modules and async/await.
 Just grab your TypeScript files like so:

 ```
 <script src="components/app/app.ts"></script>